JackLabukas/Music-Search-Engine/README.md

     User's search history

 User Story:
-As A user; \n
+As A user
-I WANT a webpage application that searches the name of given music artist or band.  \n &, Displays selected artist’s information via Spotify & a second API. \n To learn more about music. \n
+I WANT a webpage application that searches the name of given music artist or band.
+&, Displays selected artist’s information via Spotify & a second API.
+To learn more about music.

 The Challenges
 Agreeing the concept